forcedotcom/DeskMobileSDK-iOS/README.md

 # desk-kit iOS SDK

-DISCLAIMER: The DeskKit SDK is in Private Customer Pilot.
-It does not work out-of-box without a prior arrangement with the Desk.com product team.
-If you are interested in participating in the Private Customer Pilot, please send an email to jpappas@salesforce.com.

 The DeskKit SDK is a framework that makes it easy to incorporate your Desk site’s support portal into your iOS app.
 The SDK can be installed as a framework, along with its dependencies, but it is much easier to install it via Cocoapods:

 ```